ReVanced/revanced-documentation/docs/revanced-other/troubleshooting.md

 ## YouTube is crashing on startup or redirecting me to a page after applying patches

 You might likely be patching a split APK file or missing.
 Refer to [this](questions.md#where-to-get-full-apks) question.
-Or you might be missing [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).
+Or you might be missing [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest).
 Install it.

 ## Watch history isn't being saved on YouTube